 I hope you’ve been redeeming thanksgiving with me this month!
 If you haven’t noticed, Hope for Today (click to check it out) has also been focusing on developing a thankful heart all month.
 My prayer is that by the time Thanksgiving actually rolls around we’ll have set the world on fire with our exuberant praises for the Lord God Almighty!
 Last week we learned how a thankful heart can produce hope and joy.
-Today, let’s look at another by-product of thanksgiving:
+Today, let’s look at another by-product of thanksgiving: Peace!

 Philippians 4:6-7 – Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank Him for all He has done.
 Then you will experience God’s peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus.

 During those times I’ve read the stories of people like Joseph, Hannah, Esther, David, and many others who had to wait on God through difficult and confusing times.
 I’ve found reassurance in the stories of these people who endured great trials in order to attain a blessing that far outweighed them all.
 It renews in me the confidence that my story will be no different, and I have praised Him with a thankful heart for His faithfulness.

 John 16:33 – I have told you all this so that you may have peace in Me.
 Here on earth you will have many trials and sorrows.
 But take heart, because I have overcome the world.I won't always understand today what will end up being a blessing tomorrow, or next month, or even years from now.
 But I can have confidence in the One who is writing my story.
 I can know that He has already overcome, and I can rest… Click To Tweet